grassator/bdd-for-c/README.md

 ### after

 An `after` statement, if needed, can be included directly inside a `spec`, `describe`, or `context` statement.
-It runs once after all of the `it` statements in the group/spec and can be useful to tear down some state.
+It runs once after all `it` statements in the group and can be useful to tear down some state.
 You can use as many `after` statements as necessary.

 ### before_each